About the College Recruiting Lists

 win percentage, and a low strength of schedule (SoS).
 Wins over

-players ranked far below do not even count towards a player's College
+players ranked far below will not have much impact on a player's

-Recruiting List ranking, but the win will likely lower the TennisRPI
+College Recruiting List ranking, but the win will likely lower the

 I was looking at the College Recruiting List, and I noticed a